codice/saml-conformance/README.md

 > NOTE
 >
 > Only supports SAML Version 2.0.
 All other version are not supported.
+> This test kit does not support proxying.

 ## Setup
 To build the project: